 - Government support is often approached with caution, frequently viewed as insufficient and difficult to access due to bureaucratic barriers.
-This perception may stem from a generally low level of trust in government institutions - Government support, especially in Germany, while highly praised, is often seen as pigeonholing (e.g., assigning individuals to specific jobs) - In Ukraine and Poland, decentralized support from local government bodies is more frequently cited as an important additional resource - Government support is primarily recognized as a vital support structure by the most vulnerable populations - While government assistance plays a significant role as a pull factor for refugees in Germany, it is less influential in Poland
+This perception may stem from a generally low level of trust in government institutions - Government support, especially in Germany, while highly praised, is often seen as pigeonholing (e.g., assigning individuals to specific jobs) - In Ukraine and Poland, decentralized support from local government bodies is more frequently cited as an important additional resource - Government support is primarily recognized as a vital support structure by the most vulnerable populations

-Government support, as predicted, was cited as an important support structure mostly in Germany, where generous financial benefits are provided for the refugees from Ukraine.
-However, it was unconditionally perceived as positive only by the most vulnerable participants who cannot provide for themselves.
+Government support, as predicted, was cited as an important support structure mostly in Germany, where financial benefits are provided for the refugees from Ukraine.
+However, it was unconditionally perceived as positive only by the most vulnerable participants who could not provide for themselves.